 Lynne was an aspiring actress and Linda was writing and producing off-Broadway shows and managing talent when the two met in New York City.
 A mutual love of musical theatre led to the classic “Let’s find a barn and put on a show!”
 Linda’s local roots led them to Chatham; at that time the closest professional theatre to this area was Broadway.
 A search for performance space led to the Chatham Fair Grounds.
 Some floor scraping, dressing room painting, auditioning and many rehearsals later, The Mac-Haydn Theatre’s premiere opening night brought the stage lights up on “My Fair Lady” on July 6, 1969.

 At the end of that first season, enough people asked “Are you going to do this again next year” that they decided to try it again.
-And again and again, until now MHT staff have begun making plans for the 50th Anniversary season in two years.
+And again and again.
+We’ve now been producing for over 50 years.

 They quickly outgrew the rented cow barn, and moved everything including seats (folding chairs borrowed from area churches and funeral homes), costume and prop pieces, pianos and even the stage at the start and end of each season.
 Having their own space meant a huge remodeling project to create dressing rooms, costume and set shops, rehearsal room, box office and offices in a space that had most recently been a doll furniture factory.
 Wonderful donations of the former Chatham Post Office façade, and theatre seats from Tony Quirino at the Crandell Theatre, along with a host of hard-working volunteers, and even some of the performers, it all came together for the opening of “Fiddler On The Roof” in June of 1978.

 That first season there were about a dozen New York City performers, a few technicians, musicians, a director, combined with a lot of area volunteers both on and off stage.
 Today there are almost 100 people on payroll throughout the summer in all departments.